The Insider's Guide to Sourcing in Malaysia

 Besides the FTAs, strong infrastructure, experienced workforce and business-friendly environment, Malaysia stands out as a preferred choice for global companies looking to optimize manufacturing and sourcing operations.

 The global supply chain is turbulent, and filled with uncertainties.
-SVI Global, as a sourcing company in Malaysia in this field for decades, we have the deep expertise in not only helping you do sourcing in Malaysia but importantly, can reduce the sourcing risks by diversifying your supply chain in other countries like Vietnam, Indonesia or Mexico if you do.
+SVI Global, as a Malaysia sourcing agent in this field for decades, we have the deep expertise in not only helping you do sourcing in Malaysia but importantly, can reduce the sourcing risks by diversifying your supply chain in other countries like Vietnam, Indonesia or Mexico if you do.